Food and drink

 For the most part, Scots drink beer or lager, the same as anywhere else really.
 There is a distinction in that Scots will ask for a pint of “heavy” or a pint of “light”.
 Heavy would equate to a traditional beer, the sort which overseas visitors often call “warm beer”, whereas “light” is closer to the traditional chilled lagers you see all over the world.

 Despite what the English might have you believe, Scotland is not in the Arctic circle, nor are polar bears indigenous to the Highlands!.
-To a large extent your perception of the climate is going to be framed by whereabouts in the US you’re from and what you’re used to.
+To a large extent though, your perception of the climate is going to be framed by whereabouts you’re from and what you’re used to.
 Officially the climate of the UK is categorised as “temperate”, although the weather is often ‘changeable’.
 As golfers, your biggest enemy on a links course is likely to be wind, but that’s a known part of the challenge and in certain conditions adds to the enjoyment.

 The best advice we can offer is to prepare for a bit of rain and have a waterproof contingency available.
 We shouldn’t hit a cold snap outside of winter, but if things do prove a bit chilly, you can always buy something here and do your bit for Scotland’s woollen industry rather than burden yourself with bulky items.
-April and early May can be a moderately temperamental time with all sorts possible, although it’s also worth being aware that for reason, April is also the driest month of the year in St Andrews and often overlooked despite this.
-Ultimately we are playing golf in low lying areas (links courses have to be at sea-level by definition) so shouldn’t pick up the worst of things.
+April and early May can be moderately temperamental with all sorts possible, although it’s also worth being aware that for reason, April is also the driest month of the year in St Andrews and often overlooked despite this.
+Ultimately we are playing golf in low lying areas (links courses have to be at sea-level by definition) so shouldn’t encounter the worst of what Scotland is capable of.

 All major credit cards are supported across Scotland albeit Visa is the most widely used.